I started horse riding when I was three and have been around horses ever since.

 My parents got me into it originally as they were both involved in horses.

-Watching mum jump and the showjumpers who rode our horses inspired me, but I always loved horses and had an interest.
+Watching mum and the showjumpers inspired me, but I always loved horses and had an interest.
 I was very fortunate that my parents were also interested.

 I love the adrenalin from showjumping, riding into a large arena with the crowd cheering you on.

-Having a connection with an animal that trusts you to jump a 1.60m fence for me is the winner, that’s something I am amazed at.
+Having a connection with an animal and jumping a 1.60m fence is something I am amazed at.

 When you’re in the arena, anything on your mind just goes.
 You enter a new place, the adrenalin takes over and you feel alive.

-That drives me to continue, no matter what is going on in your world.
+That drives me to continue, no matter what.

 Becoming a professional showjumper didn’t come easy, a lot of work and sacrifices came.